-Water resistant up to 660 ft.
-Customers love the shock-absorbent features of this watch.
-Stylish design and color combinations.
+Water-resistant up to 660 feet.
+Customers love the shock-absorbent features of this model.
+Features stylish design and color combinations.
 Extremely easy to set up and use.

 Price is higher than average.
 Some owners say the display has too many items, leaving a small clock area.

-Good value in a basic men's sports watch.
-Customers report the watch is comfortable to wear and lightweight.
-You can easily switch between 7 different LED back light colors.
+Customers report that it is comfortable to wear and is lightweight.
+You can easily switch between 7 different colors with the LED backlight.

-Water resistant to only 165 ft.
-Some customers don't like the large size of the watch face versus other men's watches.
+Water-resistant to only 165 feet.
+Some customers don't like the large size of the face versus other options.

-Water resistant up to 660 feet.
-Customers appreciate being able to use this watch while performing rough activities.
-Good price point for solid performance.
+Water-resistant up to 660 feet.
+Customers appreciate being able to use this timepiece while performing rough activities.
+Comes at a good price point for solid performance.

 Wearing a fancy watch while running on the treadmill doesn’t quite make sense.
 A sports watch, however, is the perfect accessory for the occasion.
 If you work out and want a watch that looks great at the gym as well as with your casual outfits, a sports watch is an apt choice.
 Sports fitness wear is trendy right now, too, whether you’re at the gym or out socially.
 Once upon a time, you only saw fitness gear at the gym.
 Now, sports watches and other forms of athleisure are everywhere.

 Sports watches made specifically for men come in an array of options.
-Whether you’re shopping for someone else or yourself, this guide can help you navigate your choices.
 Do you want an analog sports watch or a digital sports watch?
 What band material do you prefer?
 What type of display would work best for you?

 The first question to consider is whether you’d prefer an analog sports watch or a digital sports watch.
 An analog watch displays the time in the traditional way with hour and minute hands and markers denoting the 12-hour cycle.
 While most sports watches are digital by default, there are some analog sports watches.
 Your choice comes down to personal preference: which is easiest to read?
 With a digital watch, you can quickly glance down to check the time or the duration of your workout so far.
 Analog watches may require just a few more seconds of brain time.